-- A New Creative Hub for Wood Street – https://www.spacehive.com/woodstreetstudios
+- Including a place name ensures anyone with an interest in that area will take a second look.
+Like A New Creative Hub for Wood Street – https://www.spacehive.com/woodstreetstudios

 Good title test

-Once you’ve chosen your title and URL do a quick test by asking yourself and perhaps a few friends if from the title they know exactly what the project is about.
+Once you’ve chosen your title and URL do a quick test by asking yourself and perhaps a few friends if they can tell clearly from the title what the project is about.

 Time to make your pitch